ndit-dev/FabricPrompt/readme.md

 To install FabricPrompt, ensure you have Go installed on your system, then run:
 ```
 go install github.com/ndit-dev/FabricPrompt@latest
 ```
+or just download the source code and run it with `go run main.go`

 ## Usage